 A recent study by Cushman and Wakefield showed that 67% of renters had moved due to bad property management or customer experience.

-It’s about doing the basics well as a landlord.
+It’s about doing the basics well.
 Let the tenant know they can come to you if needed and that you value their experience.

 Stressed tenants who are trying to call you about a broken boiler when you are busy in a meeting will soon become frustrated.